Ready to sign aboard?

 Jump to our online application using the link in the menu bar and get the process started – it shouldn’t take long to complete as we request fairly standard information about you.
 If you are under the age of eighteen you’ll need a parent or legal guardian to agree to our Terms and Agreements before submitting the application.
 We suggest that you download and review these agreements before getting stuck into the form.

 Once you submit an application to one of our summer travel camps, we’ll send you an e-mail immediately to let you know we got it.
 We then review your details to make sure we also feel that this is the right Adventure for you.
 If we have any questions, we’ll contact you directly before fully confirming your place in one of our outdoor adventure programs.
 Be sure to print a copy of the application and have a parent or guardian sign it before mailing it to our office and congratulations, your adventure is just beginning!

-Global Expeditions Group (ActionQuest, GoBeyond, & Seamester) is dedicated to the continued pursuit of greater diversity, equity, and inclusion.
+As part of GXG, ActionQuest is dedicated to the continued pursuit of greater access, inclusion, diversity, and equity.

 As an experiential program, we strive to create an environment that promotes personal growth and believe that this is only possible when each individual is respected and accepted for who they are.